 Sussex Chicken

 These birds are extremely docile, calm, and friendly.
 Sussex chickens are curious by nature and love to follow their humans around the yard.
-They’re also great with children.
+They’re also great with children, making them an excellent choice for families.
+Their gentle disposition means they integrate well into mixed flocks, much like the Wyandotte chicken, another breed prized for its easygoing nature.

 • They come in eight recognized color varieties.